Gold – a Short Story for English Reading Comprehension

 “Gold?” she asked, her voice lowered in a serious tone.

-I took it from her and examined it.
 Small crevices ran around it and inside the grooves, the colour remained consistent.
 A solid gold tone, discoloured by years of being underground.

 “That must be worth a lot of money,” she said.